This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Reading and Writing Data

-A relational database stores data in tables, which represent a collection of related items, where each item is
+A relational database stores data in tables, which represent a collection of related items.
+Each item is

 stored in a row, and each row in a table has the same columns.
 For example, if you were working on a website for

-a bank, and you needed to store data about the customers, you might have a customers table where each row represents
+a bank and needed to store data about its customers, you might have a customers table with each row representing

 id